hibetterheyj/hibetterheyj/README.md

 ### 你好 | 안녕 | こんにちは | Hi there | Guten Tag | Bonjour 👋

+#### **🔬 BASIC INFO**

-:microscope: My name is **Yujie He** (in Chinese: **何宇杰**), an incoming master student majoring [Robotics](https://www.epfl.ch/education/master/programs/robotics/) at [École polytechnique fédérale de Lausanne](https://epfl.ch/), Switzerland.
-My current research interests mainly focus on the incorporation of state-of-the-art machine learning techniques into :eye: visual perception for :robot:  robotics , so I tried to enhance coding skills everyday.
+- **Yujie He** (in Chinese: **何宇杰**)
+- an incoming master student majoring [Robotics](https://www.epfl.ch/education/master/programs/robotics/) at [*École polytechnique fédérale de Lausanne*](https://epfl.ch/), Switzerland
+- currently focus on the incorporation of state-of-the-art machine learning techniques into 👁 visual perception for 🤖 robotics
+- try to enhance my coding skills every day 👨‍💻

+#### 🎈 **HOBBY**

+- **🏎 Racecar**

-:racing_car: I am a big fan of [Red Bull Racing Team](https://twitter.com/redbullracing).
-From 2016 to 2018, I was lucky to become the Powertrain Department Lead @[DIAN Racing](https://www.instagram.com/dianracing/), where my teammates and I worked hard together to present the amazing [DRe18](https://www.youtube.com/watch?v=bWmHDvBw1qw) at the race track finally.
+- - a big fan of [Red Bull Racing Team](https://twitter.com/redbullracing) and Max Verstappen
+  - lucky to become the Powertrain Department Lead from 2016 to 2018 @ [DIAN Racing](https://www.instagram.com/dianracing/), where my teammates and I worked hard together to present the amazing [DRe18](https://www.youtube.com/watch?v=bWmHDvBw1qw) at the race track finally

+- **🎼 Classical & KPop Music**

-:musical_score: I am crazy about both classical mucic and KPop.
-Especially, I enjoyed listening to Bach's music, such as the Cello Suites, BWV 1007-1012.
-Besides, I am **S♡NE&ReVeluv&Once&MIDZY** :smiley:
+- - love listening to Bach's music in the morning or at night, such as the Cello Suites, BWV 1007-1012
+  - biased towards talented visuals, singers and visuals as S♡NE&ReVeluv&Once&MIDZY (just fandom names😂)
+  - hope you enjoy the recent cross-border performance by the Seoul Philharmonic Orchestra--[*Red Flavor (Orchestra Ver.)*](https://youtu.be/9tpWTRCQ6Hg), a reinterpretation of popular summer song from the [Red Velvet](http://redvelvet.smtown.com/)!

 <!--
 **hibetterheyj/hibetterheyj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.